ars2240/asdHBTucker/README.md

 - ldaTests.R- computes LDA decomposition baseline tests
 - logistic_reg.py- predict using logistic regression with regularization
 - logisticReg.m- uses a logistic regression model to learn & predict ASD
+- logisticRegPCA.m- predict using logistic regression, using first X PCs
 - multi.m- draws a single sample from the multinomial distribution
 - opt.m- separate file that computes tests for our optimization problem
 - redrawTree.c- draws the tree from the CRP